nami-dw/NamiDW/README.md

 - Preparing logistics and participant attendance
 - Building collaboration with the community and volunteers

-### 👩🏻‍🏫 Teaching Program Committee in Kindergarten & Elementary School (January-April 2025)
+### 👩🏻‍🏫 Teaching Program Committee in Kindergarten & Elementary School (January & April 2025)
 - Facilitate educational activities and games
 - Develop simple materials for early childhood
 - Manage children's interactions and maintain discipline